-At the balance sheet date, a deferred tax asset of £31k has been recognised (2020:£29k) based on the expectation that the company will be able to benefit from group relief with connected companies.
+At the balance sheet date, a deferred tax asset of £22k has been recognised (2020:£21k) based on the expectation that the company will be able to benefit from group relief with connected companies.

-10. Financial liabilities designated at fair value through profit or loss
+9. Financial liabilities designated at fair value through profit or loss

-This note provides information about the contractual terms of the Company's interest-bearing loans and borrowings.
+This note provides information about the Company's loans and borrowings.
 For more information about the Company's exposure to interest rate risk and the fair value of its financial instruments, see note 13.

-The mortgage-backed fixed rate Notes are due to redeem in 2073.
-On 28 February 2011, the interest rate applicable to the Notes was changed as part of the restructure and the Notes now bear a zero rate of interest until 2073.
-At the end of the year the Notes, as rated by S&P, had a rating of AA+ (2020: rating of AA+).
+The mortgage-backed fixed rate Notes are due to redeem in 2072.
+The interest rate payable on the Notes up to and including the interest period ending in the quarter to 31 August 2027 is 0.00% per annum.
+Thereafter, the interest rate payable on the Notes will be 0.50% per annum until 2072 when the Notes are due to redeem.
+At the end of the year the Notes, as rated by S&P, had a rating of A+ (2020: rating of A+).